Mariela Baeva

-Mariela Velichkova Baeva (Мариела Баева; born October 22, 1964) is a writer, researcher, philologist, and former BG MEP who was born in Sofia, Bulgaria.
+Mariela Velichkova Baeva (Мариела Баева; born October 22, 1964, in Sofia) is a writer, researcher, philologist, and former BG MEP who was born in Sofia, Bulgaria.
 She served as a Member of the European Parliament for the 6th term from June 6, 2007 through July 13, 2009.
 Baeva is a contributor to the OECD's Local Economic and Employment Development (LEED) programme.
 She is also a member of The Women Writers Committee of PEN International.
 Baeva speaks English, French and Russian.
 In 2016 Baeva was placed on The Economist's European Diversity Awards (EDA) as one of the world's top fifty defenders of human rights and social inclusion.
 Her consultancy firm has run projects in France, the Netherlands, Germany, England, Luxembourg, Greece, Ireland and Canada.

 Early years

 Baeva was born in the People's Republic of Bulgaria, a socialist republic.
 In her early twenties she worked for a youth organization of the national government, the Bulgarian Communist Party (BCP).
 By 1990, the Bulgarian Socialist Party (BSP) had replaced Marxism–Leninism with a centre-left political ideology and replaced the BCP name with BSP.
 In effect, Baeva lived through the transition from communism to democracy in the 1990s.
 In 1991 Baeva completed her degree in English philology at Sofia University St. Kliment Ohridski.
 Her post-graduate studies were in the field of European integration.